thebruce13/twenty-twenty-hugo/exampleSite/content/blog/breaking-the-mold.md

 ### The Pseudo Inheritance

-[Sara Cope at CSS-Tricks](https://css-tricks.com/almanac/selectors/a/after-and-before/) has a good intro article about the ::before and ::after pseudo-elements.
-Specifically, when you would want to use them in relationship to content.
+[Sara Cope at CSS-Tricks](https://css-tricks.com/almanac/selectors/a/after-and-before/) has a good short article about the `::before` and `::after` pseudo-elements.
+Specifically, when you would want to use and what you would want to use them for.
 We are going to be using both to make a pseudo structure in the HMTL like this

 ```html
 <p class="break-wrapper" style="background-image:url('flexbox.png')>